FelixOnline/v2/content/articles/2013-1-25-but-are-you-are-scientist-doe.md

 subtitle: >
   A shoutout to all so-called ‘science lovers’: go hard or go home.
 date: "2013-01-25 01:38:07 +0000"

 # Attributes from Felix Online V1
 id: "3182"
 old_path: /comment/3182/but-are-you-are-scientist-doe
 aliases:
  - /comment/3182/but-are-you-are-scientist-doe
+imported: true
+comments:
+ - Interesting article though I disagree with evolution by natural selection being the most scientific well known example Its fairly difficult to falsify despite Richard Dawkins insistence which is a pity given how fundamental it is to the biological sciencesI think this may well be the most pretentious uppity patronising article I have yet seen within the pages of Felix Congratulations

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true